Concord Art Glass produces high quality fused glass plates, bowls, pendants, and sculpture.

 Everything is made in our home studio.

-We are based in upstate New York and bring our work to Arts & Crafts Festivals in New York, Connecticut, South Carolina, and Florida.
+We are based in upstate New York and bring our work to Arts & Crafts Festivals in New York, Connecticut, Massachusetts, Florida, New Jersey, and South Carolina.

 This 19" Opaline boat was made using the strip construction process.
 With a small light under the boat, the opal colors will fill a dark room.
 It's quite stunning.